 The film plane is curved to ensure even exposure across the negative, not possible with a flat film plane with such an extreme wide angle view (141°).
 Compare to a flat film plane camera where the distance of the pinhole to film distance increases towards the frame edges causing darkening in the corners of the resulting photos.
 A side-effect of the curved film plane is that it results in a curved horizon in your photos unless the photo is taken with the camera level.

 As mentioned above, if you want to have a straight (not curved) horizon in your photo then you need to have the camera level.
 A consequence of having the camera level,and a pinhole in the center would mean the horizon dead center of every photo.
 That is why this camera has a pinhole above and below center.
 It’s simply a matter of making better composed photos.
 You can chose to place the horizon on either the upper third (use the lower pinhole) or the lower third (use the upper pinhole).
-Of course you can also shoot with the camera not level, or even use both pinholes simultaneously.
-Each pinhole has it’s own independent shutter.
+Obviously using the central pinhole puts the horizon in the centre.

 Size/Weight